-The financial statements of Corporación Inmobiliaria Vesta, S.A.B. de C.V. and subsidiaries as of December 31, 2022 and 2021, and for the years then ended, included in this prospectus, have been audited by Galaz, Yamazaki, Ruiz Urquiza, S.C., an independent registered public accounting firm, as stated in their report.
+The financial statements of Corporación Inmobiliaria Vesta, S.A.B. de C.V. and subsidiaries as of December 31, 2021, and for the year then ended, included in this prospectus, have been audited by Galaz, Yamazaki, Ruiz Urquiza, S.C., an independent registered public accounting firm, as stated in their report which expresses a qualified opinion on the financial statements.
 Such financial statements are included in reliance upon the report of such firm given their authority as experts in accounting and auditing.